lookit/lookit-docs/docs/source/researchers-experiment-data.rst

 - **Response ID**
 - **Date**: The date/time when the response was first created, in Coordinated Universal Time (UTC).
 - **Time Elapsed**: Time passed since the response was first created.
-- **Exit Frame Status**: Whether or not the participant completed the exit frame during this session.
+- **Exit Frame Status**: (Internal studies only).
+Whether or not the participant completed the exit frame during this session.
 Possible values are "Complete" and "Incomplete".
-Note that this only applies to Internal studies - for external studies it will always be "Incomplete".
 - **Payment Status**: Optional, researcher-editable field for tracking the payment status for each session.
 The possible values are (blank), "Needs review", "To pay", "Do not pay", and "Paid".
 - **Session Status**: Optional, researcher-editable field for tracking the session status.
 The possible values are (blank), "To schedule", "Scheduled", "Session attended", "Session complete", "Follow up", "Communication complete", "Withdrawn or closed".
 - **Star**: Optional, researcher-editable field for flagging responses.
 The stars toggle between an "on" (yellow) and "off" (gray) state.